dangormanjr/dangormanjr.github.io/digital-and-collaborative-projects.md

 *Seward Family Digital Archive*.
 Principal Investigator: Thomas Slaughter, University of Rochester Dept. of History. [https://sewardproject.org/SewardTeam](https://sewardproject.org/SewardTeam).

-* BA student in HIST 279, The Seward Family in Peace, Spring 2014.
+* BA student in HIST 279, "The Seward Family in Peace," Spring 2014.
 Produced materials for the Seward Family website.

 * Transcribed and annotated letters from the Seward Papers; formatted the letters using TEI guidelines in Oxygen XML Editor; conducted genealogical research; wrote an annotated finding aid about a subset of the Seward Papers.